Minimally Invasive Spine Surgery

 Overall, MISS aims to achieve patient outcomes similar to open spine surgery while minimizing blood loss and collateral damage to muscles, soft tissue and ligament attachments.
 A patient’s benefits of receiving MISS include less pain after surgery, shorter hospital stays, quicker recovery and a faster return to daily activities.

-When the rubbery cushion between your vertebrae becomes irritated and begins to bulge or shift, putting significant pressure on spinal canal nerves.
+When the rubbery cushion between your vertebrae becomes irritated and begins to bulge or shift, it puts significant pressure on the spinal canal nerves.

-Bony projections that grow on the spinal vertebrae.
-They aren’t particularly painful until they affect surrounding tissue and nerves.
+Spurs are bony projections that grow on the spinal vertebrae and aren’t particularly painful until they affect surrounding tissue and nerves.

 Any abnormal spine curvature, usually with one curve like the letter C or two curves like the letter S.